-The Final Report sets out the Regulator’s method for determining the feed-in tariff rate for the period 1 July 2019 to 30 June 2021 and explains each of the decisions made, including the Regulator’s responses to stakeholder comments on the Draft Report.
+The Final Report sets out the Regulator's decisions with regards to determining the regulated feed-in tariff rate for small-scale distributed generation (such as solar PV) for mainland Tasmania for each of the 2022-23, 2023-24 and 2024-25 financial years.
+The Report explains each of the decisions made, including the Regulator's responses to stakeholder comments on the Draft Report.

-In determining the feed-in tariff rate, the Regulator has maintained its previous approach of using the ‘avoided cost’ methodology.
-This methodology aims to ensure that customers with small-scale distributed generation systems (such as solar PV) receive a return for the electricity they export to the grid which reflects the market value of that energy to retailers.
+In determining the feed-in tariff rate, the Regulator has maintained its previous approach of using the 'avoided cost' methodology.
+This methodology aims to ensure that customers with small-scale distributed generation systems (such as solar PV) receive a price for the electricity they export to the grid which reflects the value of that electricity to retailers.

-FiTy = (WEPy x MLFy x DLFy) + AEMOy
+FiTy = (WEPy x MLFy x DLFy) + (AEMOy x DLFy)

 y is the relevant period.

-WEPy is the wholesale electricity price calculated by the Economic Regulator in accordance with the Aurora Energy 2016 Standing Offer Price Determination (2016 Price Determination), during the annual standing offer price approval process, unless a WEP order is in effect, in which case it is the wholesale electricity price specified in that WEP order in period y, expressed in c/kWh.
+WEPy is the wholesale electricity price calculated by the Regulator in accordance with the 2022 Standing Offer Determination (Aurora Energy), during the annual standing offer price approval process, expressed in c/kWh.

-The Regulator released its 2019 Regulated Feed-in Tariff Rate Investigation Draft Report and Media Release on 27 March 2019.
-The Draft Report sets out the Regulator’s proposed approach to determining the regulated feed-in tariff rate for small-scale distributed generation (such as solar PV) for mainland Tasmania for each of the 2019-20 and 2020-21 financial years.
+The Draft Report sets out the Regulator's intended approach to determining the regulated feed-in tariff rate for small-scale distributed generation (such as solar PV) for mainland Tasmania for each of the 2022-23, 2023-24 and 2024-25 financial years.

 Submissions have been received from: